 The premier hotel in Phnom Penh and it has been for quite some time.
 Its classic style exudes an old-world charm – perhaps it is best described as a ‘distinguished’ hotel.

-The 170 rooms and suites are spread over three interconnecting low-rise wings set around a interior courtyard featuring two good-sized pools and lush open gardens.
-Decorated in colonial style with Cambodian objets d’arts, the rooms have valet service and views either on to the street or the gardens.
+The 170 rooms and suites are spread over three interconnecting low-rise wings set around an interior courtyard featuring two good-sized pools and lush open gardens.
+Decorated in colonial style with Cambodian objects d’arts, the rooms have valet service and views either onto the street or the gardens.

 Guests have a choice of five distinctive restaurants and bars, serving international favourites, French fine dining and local Khmer specialities.
 A dress code (a jacket for men) applies in the fine dining restaurant and don’t miss Happy Hours from 4pm to 8pm at the Elephant Bar, once the favoured haunt of war correspondents.